 Just as I did, you experienced a mixture of uncertainty, fear and some physical discomfort as well.
 If you had questions, especially If you grew up before Google, the answer was probably, “It’s just a part of being a woman”.
 When does “a part of being a woman” or regular menstrual cramps cross the line into a medical condition?

 Many women and young girls are suffering with agonizing pain and they believe that it’s the norm.
-Well, I’m here to say that it’s not.
-I’m thankful that the woman I call “Mom” knew that my pains were abnormal, accompanied me to countless appointments, and fought to find answers.
-When I was a high school junior, with my sights set on prom, running track and college applications, I was diagnosed with endometriosis
+Well, I’m here to say, "It’s not."
+I’m thankful that the woman I call “Ma” knew that my pains were abnormal.
+She accompanied me to countless appointments, and fought to find answers.
+As a high school junior, my sights were set on prom, running track, and college applications, but in the same year I was diagnosed with endometriosis.

 What is Endometriosis?

-When you have your period (Aunt Flo, Crimson Tide, Big Red or whatever you lie to call it), the lining of the uterus sheds and exits your body.
-With endometriosis, the tissue that lines the uterus can be found growing in places like the ovaries, fallopian tubes, the bladder, pelvis and in rare cases the lungs!
+When you have your period (Aunt Flo, Crimson Tide, Big Red or whatever you like to call it), the lining of the uterus sheds and exits your body.
+With endometriosis, some of the lining sheds, attaches, and grows in places like the ovaries, fallopian tubes, bladder, pelvis and in rare cases the lungs!

 How Do You Know If You Have Endometriosis?